drxc00/bob/README.md

 ## Scan

-Scan your development environment for clutter like node_modules folders, checks for stale git branches, and more in the future.
+Scan your development environment for clutter like node_modules folders, checks for stale git branches, and more (in the future).
+Takes a directory as an argument and display stats about the directory given the flags.
+If no arguments are provided, it defaults to the current directory.

 #### Usage